-I thought I’d got to be reasonably OK as a boom op during my 3 years at Anglia, but alas I learnt the standard of operating at my next company LWT was really ‘shit hot’!
-I had some more practising to do……some of those guys had been working booms almost daily for many years!
+I thought I’d got to be reasonably OK as a boom op during my 3 years at Anglia, but alas I learnt the standard of operating at my next company LWT was really ‘shit-hot’!
+I had some more practising to do …… some of those guys had been working booms almost daily for very many years!

 These ‘as live’ TV shows always had the grams all played in as it was shot.
-Later we were able to add fx and music when required in a sound dub…but that was not until videotape was more easily ‘worked with’ in the early ’70’s.
+Later we were able to add fx and music when required in a sound dub … but that was not until videotape was more easily ‘ capable of being ‘worked with’ in the early ’70s.

 Big audiences for TV Dramas

-I also remember doing “The Man Who Understood Women”, shown in an earlier photo, with Tony Britton and Jane Asher….and I can confirm that Paul McCartney wasn’t the only guy to fall for Jane asher!
+I also remember doing “The Man Who Understood Women”, shown in an earlier photo, with Tony Britton and Jane Asher….and I can confirm that Paul McCartney wasn’t the only guy to fall for the looks of Jane Asher!
 Alvin Rakoff directed.

 And being a passionate photographer I was tickled pink when in 1968 we did ‘The Photographer’ with Robert Stephens and Susannah York, which John Jacobs directed.
 It obviously had something of ‘Blow Up’ about it , Antonioni’s famous 1966 film about a photographer and his models.